ebs-universe/pysamloader/README.rst

 support is likely to be removed in the near future.

 In general, ``pysamloader`` is expected to be pip-installed.
 It can be safely installed into a virtualenv.
-There are no distro-specific packages or windows installers available.

 As long as you have a functioning python installation of sufficient version, installing ``pysamloader`` would be simply :

 .. code-block:: console